syncfusion-content/winui-docs/winui/DataGrid/Rows.md

 {
     if (e.Reason == QueryColumnDraggingReason.Dropping)
     {
-        //used to get frozen column index from the  frozen column count var frozenColIndex = dataGrid.FrozenColumnCount +
+        //used to get frozen column index from the  frozen column count. var frozenColIndex = sfDataGrid.FrozenColumnCount +
-                                              this.dataGrid.ResolveToStartColumnIndex();
+                                              this.sfDataGrid.ResolveToStartColumnIndex();
-        //cancels dragging from frozen column to non-frozen column
+        //cancels dragging from frozen column to non-frozen column.

         if (e.From < frozenColIndex && e.To > frozenColIndex - 1)
             e.Cancel = true;

-        // cancels dragging from non-frozen column to frozen column
+        // cancels dragging from non-frozen column to frozen column.

         if (e.From > frozenColIndex && e.To < frozenColIndex ||
              (e.From == frozenColIndex && e.To < frozenColIndex))